Methodology

 Mapping tools I used :

-• Mapwarper : whatever mapping tool I would used, my idea was to have a map taht would look like one Jane Austen could have use in her time.
-So I needed to find a good quality historic map ( which was not easy) and georeferenced it ( superpose it on an actual google satellite map).
-Passed one hour or two , Mapwarper being rather easy to use once the concept is understood ( you need to create several identical reference points on you historic map and the google map ),I had a georeferenced map ready to be used.
+Mapwarper : whatever mapping tool I would use, my idea was to have a map that would look like one Jane Austen could have used in her time.
+So I needed to find a good quality historic map (which was not easy) and georeferenced it ( which means to superpose it on an actual Google satellite map).
+After one hour or two, Mapwarper, being rather easy to use once the concept is understood (you need to create several identical reference points on your historic map and the Google map ),I had a georeferenced map ready to be used.

-• Mapbox : I then headed to Mapbox, intented to recreate The Navigating the Green book map à la Jane Austen.
-However, Mapbox proved to be quite difficult for me to use and understand given the timeframe to create and present the project but above all given my non-existent knowledge of Coding.
-In the end, I used Mapbos to create a backkground layer for my actual map.
+Mapbox : I then headed to Mapbox, intending to recreate the Navigating the Green book map à la Jane Austen.
+However, Mapbox proved to be quite difficult for me to use and understand, given the timeframe to create and present the project, but above all, given my non-existent knowledge of Coding.
+In the end, I used Mapbos to create a background layer for my actual map.

-After several researches , I was despairing a little.
-Either the mapping platform was not free or it was abandoned and not having the functionality I wanted (adding my own background layer and creating an itinerary).
-My teacher recommended me Archis webmap which finally allowed me to used my Excel Spreadsheets with the data I gathered from the books and have my own background layer.
+After several researches, I was a little despairing.
+Either the mapping platform was not free, or it was abandoned and not have the functionality I wanted (adding my own background layer and creating an itinerary).
+My teacher recommended me the Archis webmap, which finally allowed me to use my Excel Spreadsheets with the data I gathered from the books and have my own background layer.

-( I had to give up the itinerary function though , which saddens me a little...).
+( I had to give up the itinerary function though, which saddened me a little...).